 CARE is there to help people when they need it most

 We are one of the world’s leading humanitarian agencies, delivering life-saving assistance wherever and whenever disaster strikes.
+Read the latest updates on our crisis watch page and our emergency stories page.

 How we work in emergencies